The Complete Guide To Data Loss Protection

 - Faster restores: Unique data storage techniques, simple restore workflows and point-in-time restore capabilities mean you can restore an entire laptop in minutes—with just a few clicks.

 With 37% of small and medium businesses losing data in the cloud, it’s no surprise data security experts and analysts agree: data loss protection is a critical complement to cloud-sharing apps.
+In many cases data loss prevention cannot be achieved, so businesses must practice data loss protection.
 In fact, the intellectual property (IP) contained in all those files make up around 80 percent of the typical business’ value.
 Dedicated data loss protection solutions plug the gaps left by cloud sharing apps, ensuring continuous data protection of all files.
 Data loss protection solutions are also purpose-built for the fastest disaster recovery, organizing files for quick restores and offering point-in-time restore.
 The bottom line: Cloud-sharing apps are designed to push work forward; data loss protection is purpose-built to allow you to bounce back.

 Rather than building a backup strategy solely focused on hackers and cyberthreats, best practice is to take a holistic and honest approach that accounts for your employees’ natural (and human) tendencies.
 Seek out tools that empower them—not burden them.
 Build a data loss protection strategy that’s silent, automatic, constant and comprehensive— and keep your people (and your business) moving forward.